feathersjs/docs/hooks/common/conditional.md

 Options

-- `predicateFunc` [required] - A function which returns either a boolean or a Promise that resolves to a boolean.
+- `predicate` [required] - A function which returns either a boolean or a Promise that resolves to a boolean.

 ### isProvider